 Resilux Schweiz AG comprises all operations in Switzerland and Germany.
 Besides the preform activities, Resilux Schweiz AG also has important blowing activities.
-This entity currently has 9 production lines and various blowing lines in Bilten.
+This entity currently has 9 production lines with a capacity of around 1.1 billion preforms and various blowing lines in Bilten.
 Besides this, Resilux Schweiz AG also has 2 in-house projects in Switzerland and 1 in-house project in Germany.